RottenFruits/BPMF.jl/README.md

 ---
 ## How to install

-You can install BPMF.jl running the following command.
+You can install BPMF.jl running the following commands.

+1. Into The Pkg REPL-mode

+  - Enter the key`]` on the Julia REPL.

+2. Install the package

+  - Enter the following commond.

 ```julia
 (v1.0) pkg> add https://github.com/RottenFruits/BPMF.jl